sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Mathematical tools to use with amsmath
+Short desc    : Mathematical tools to use with amsmath
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : Mathtools provides a series of packages designed to enhance the
+Descript     : Mathtools provides a series of packages designed to enhance the
              : appearance of documents containing a lot of mathematics.
 The
              : main backbone is amsmath, so those unfamiliar with this
              : required part of the LaTeX system will probably not find the